-The significant role of the Weddell Sea in sea ice formation (accounting for $5\sim10\%$ of annual ice production around Antarctica, see Tamura et al., 2008) makes the region a significant source of Antarctic Bottom Water (AABW) (Gill, 1973).
-Decrease in sea ice production in the Weddell Sea will further freshen AABW (Jullion et al., 2013).
-Apart from the seasonal sea ice, the Weddell Sea has perennial sea ice (about 1×10^6 km2, accounting for 40% of the total summer sea-ice area in the Antarctic).
-This perennial sea ice is found in the northwestern Weddell Sea along the Antarctic Peninsula (AP), due to the semi-enclosed basin shape and the related clockwise gyre circulation (Zwally et al., 1983).
+The significant role of the Weddell Sea in sea-ice formation (accounting for 5 %-10 % of annual ice production around Antarctica; see Tamura et al., 2008) makes the region a significant source of Antarctic Bottom Water (AABW) (Gill, 1973).
+The decrease in sea-ice production in the Weddell Sea will further freshen AABW (Jullion et al., 2013).
+Apart from the seasonal sea ice, the Weddell Sea has perennial sea ice (about 1×10^6 km, accounting for 40 % of the total summer sea-ice area in the Antarctic).
+This perennial sea ice is found on the northwestern Weddell Sea along the Antarctic Peninsula (AP) and is due to the semienclosed basin shape and the related clockwise gyre circulation (Zwally et al., 1983).
 The extent of the perennial sea ice influences radiation and momentum budgets of the upper ocean in the summertime.
-Moreover, the Weddell Sea is the main contributor to the positive Antarctic sea ice volume trend in different models (Holland et al., 2014; Zhang, 2014).
+Moreover, the Weddell Sea is the main contributor to the positive Antarctic sea-ice volume trend in different models (Holland et al., 2014; Zhang, 2014).

-- 50 Unlike in the Arctic, sea-ice thickness observations, such as those from submarines or airborne surveys (Kwok and Rothrock, 2009; Haas et al., 2010), are rather sparse and rare in the Antarctic.
-Drillings offer ice thickness information on level or undeformed ice but are not representative of the large-scale sea ice thickness distribution.
-Before 2002, large-scale Antarctic sea-ice thickness observations mainly came from visual measurements on ships, such as those provided by the Antarctic Sea Ice Processes & Climate program (ASPeCt) (Worby et al., 2008).
-The ASPeCt data are valuable for undeformed ice and thin 55 ice, but have obvious negative biases and do not inform the ice thickness during the wintertime (Timmermann, 2004).
-Ice draft from upward looking sonars (ULS) can be used to investigate ice thickness evolution, but their deployments are mostly in the Weddell Sea.
-Recently, autonomous underwater vehicles (AUV) carrying ULS devices has become a novel method to collect contemporary wide sea-ice draft maps.
-Williams et al. (2015) indicated that the Antarctic inner ice is likely more deformed than previously thought based on ULS observations aboard AUV.
-However, the application of AUV ULS is still limited to - 60 regional observational efforts.
-Since the launch of a laser altimeter aboard ICESat-1 and radar altimeters aboard Envisat and CryoSat-2, the basin-wide sea-ice thickness can be estimated (Zwally et al., 2008; Kurtz and Markus, 2012; Yi et al., 2011; Hendricks et al., 2018).
-The Antarctic sea-ice thickness from ICESat-1 has already been widely used in the Antarctic sea ice research but it is also reported to have uncertainties due to the poor knowledge of the snow cover (Kurtz and Markus, 2012; Yi et al., 2012; Yi et al., 2011).
-Moreover, the relatively short temporal coverage of ICESat-1 (13 months in total, restricted from spring to - autumn) impedes its application for climate studies.
+Unlike in the Arctic, sea-ice thickness observations, such as those from submarines or airborne surveys (Kwok and Rothrock, 2009; Haas et al., 2010), are rather sparse and rare in the Antarctic.
+Drillings offer ice thickness information on level or undeformed ice but are not representative of the large-scale sea-ice thickness distribution.
+Before 2002, largescale Antarctic sea-ice thickness observations mainly came from visual measurements on ships, such as those provided by the Antarctic Sea Ice Processes and Climate program (AS-PeCt; Worby et al., 2008).
+The ASPeCt data are valuable for undeformed ice and thin ice but have obvious negative biases and do not inform the ice thickness during the wintertime (Timmermann, 2004).
+Ice draft from upward-looking sonars (ULSs) can be used to investigate ice thickness evolution, but their deployments are mostly in the Weddell Sea.
+Recently, autonomous underwater vehicles (AUVs) carrying ULS devices have become a novel method to collect contemporary, wide sea-ice draft maps.
+Williams et al. (2015) indicated that the Antarctic inner ice is likely more deformed than previously thought based on ULS observations on board AUVs.
+However, the application of AUV ULS is still limited to regional observational efforts.
+Since the launch of a laser altimeter on board ICESat-1 and radar altimeters on board Envisat and CryoSat-2, the basin-wide sea-ice thickness can be estimated (Zwally et al., 2008; Kurtz and Markus, 2012; Yi et al., 2011; Hendricks et al., 2018).
+The Antarctic seaice thickness from ICESat-1 has already been widely used in Antarctic sea-ice research, but it is also reported to have uncertainties due to the poor knowledge of the snow cover (Kurtz and Markus, 2012; Yi et al., 2011).
+Moreover, the relatively short temporal coverage of ICESat-1 (13 months in total, restricted from spring to autumn) impedes its application for climate studies.
 Envisat (from 2002 to 2012) and CryoSat-2 (from 2010 to present) cover longer periods, but they tend to overestimate Antarctic thickness due to an uncertain representation of snow depth (Willatt et al., 2010; Wang et al., 2020).
-In addition, current altimeters only provide sea-ice thickness maps over the whole Arctic or the Antarctic once a month due to their relatively narrow footprints.
-It is worth noting that Antarctic IceBridge data can provide ice thickness during the summertime based on aerial remote sensing since 2009 (Kwok and Kacimi, 2019).
+In addition, current altimeters only provide seaice thickness maps over the whole Arctic or Antarctic once a month due to their relatively narrow footprints.
+It is worth noting that Antarctic IceBridge data can provide ice thickness during the summertime based on aerial remote sensing from 2009 onwards (Kwok and Kacimi, 2019).